-GMEC updated and approved: September 2014

-GMEC updated and approved: April 2017 GMEC reviewed and approved: April 2019
+GMEC approved: March 2007 GMEC revised: July 2011 GMEC updated and approved: September 2014 GMEC updated and approved: April 2017 GMEC reviewed and approved: April 2019

 Although the attending physician is ultimately responsible for the care of the patient, every physician shares in the responsibility and accountability for their efforts in the provision of care.
 Effective programs, in partnership with their Sponsoring Institutions, define, widely communicate, and monitor a structured chain of responsibility and accountability as it relates to the supervision of all patient care.
 Supervision in the setting of graduate medical education provides safe and effective care to patients; ensures each resident's development of the skills, knowledge, and attitudes required to enter the unsupervised practice of medicine; and establishes a foundation for continued professional growth.